Support Us Button Widget

 Just down the track…

-Talks about an Amtrak line connecting Memphis, Nashville, Chattanooga, and Atlanta have been in the works.
+Despite federal funding concerns, an Amtrak line connecting Memphis, Nashville, Chattanooga, and Atlanta is still in the works.

 More from NOOGAtoday